Gr34sy/tag-search-ui/README.md

-# App created with React and Rest Countries API
+# App created with React and Material UI Library
-## The app enables users to search for specific country and then view its details
+## The app connects to the Stack Exchange API and displays all of the tags found on stackoverflow.com website.
+The user can also set the numbers of rows displayed on the page.

-### The app was created in order to learn React functionalities in a practical way.
-Especially communication with an API with fetch() JS function.
+### I've created this app in order to get to know Material UI component library for React.
+Especially I was curious about the DataGrid component which faciliates displaying large amounts of data.
+While creating the app I've also encountered the Storybook for the first time.
+I've learned the very basics of it and now I am looking forward to use it in bigger projects.

 #### Technologies used in the app:
 <img align="left" alt="React" width="50px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original.svg" style="padding-right:10px;" />